annacormio/genomeAnnotation_Genomics_2023/README.md

 *	<b><i>entriesEnsemblHavana()</b></i> – returns a Dataset object with the counts of the number of entries for each unique type found in the <i><b>onlyEnsemblHavana()</b></i> Dataset;
 *	<b><i>ensemblHavanaGenes()</b></i> – returns a Dataset object with the name of the genes present in the Dataset obtained by <i><b>onlyEnsemblHavana()</b></i>.

-The decorator implemented in our program read a .csv file containing the name of a function and if it is active or not (True or False).
-If it is not active, when the user tries to execute the operation in the web interface it gives us an Internal Server error while if the operation is active, we see the returning Dataset printed in a table.
+The decorator implemented in our program reads a .csv file containing the name of a function and if it is active or not (True or False).
+* If the operation is not active, when the user tries to execute it in the web interface it gives an Internal Server error
+* If the operation is active, the user sees the returning Dataset printed in a table.

 >A note on <b>active operations</b> and the <b>decorator</b> that manages them: our choice of implementation was to use a csv file to compile the list of active >operation, and a function decorator to manage them.
 This meant that our UML class diagram could not figure nor the registry of active operation, nor the decorator, >albeit they both interact with the class Dataset, since it must check for an operation to be active before performing them.
 For coherence, and as we found it to be >rather disorienting, we also did not add the collaboration to the CRC cards.